cipherstash-archive/cipherstash-rails-demo-app/README.md

 rails db:migrate
 ```

-In order to be able to drop the plaintext columns and for `encrypted` mode to work, the types of the CipherStash protected columns must be specified in the model.
+In order for the `encrypted` mode to work after the plaintext columns have been dropped, the types of the CipherStash encrypted columns must be specified in the model.

 Add this to your Patient model: